gravataLonga/container/README.md

 $container->get(Test::class); // FooBar it will inject into Test class.
 ```

 **Note:** We only support resolving auto wiring argument on construction if they is binded into container.
-Otherwise it will throw an exception.
+Otherwise it will throw an exception if can't find entry into container.

 ### Using Built in type